LINYQ0591/LINYQ0591.github.io/_posts/2019-11-12-CV-|-Resume-Yuqing-Lin.md

   - Implemented Image Inpainting using iteration of framelet threshold smoothing, which can restore an 80+% image from prior data less than 30% in general
   - Designed a new method for image edge analysis using box spline quasi-tight wavelet framelet, which is able to detect Dirac edges and hidden edges better than shearlet, Canny, Chan-Vese methods and is also robust against noise

-✦**Land and Air Amphibious Reconnaissance Vehicle** \| Team Leader, Key Developer
+✦**Land and Air Amphibious Robot** \| Team Leader, Key Developer

   <  Dec 2017-Jun 2019  >
  Advisor: Prof. Yingjie Wu \| College of Mathematics and Computer Science in Fuzhou University &Associate Professor Yanjun Zhang \| Institute of Microelectronics Technology, BIT

-  - Constructed a land and air amphibious vehicle for reconnaissance and transportation, which won outstanding prize of "Challenge Cup"
+  - Constructed a land and air amphibious vehicle for photography, which won outstanding prize of "Challenge Cup"
   - Created a new vehicle structure— long arms, large propellers and stabilized platform, and continuous tracks
   - Achieved more than twice the duration by 6S battery and APM 2.8’s control to 2 modes, compared to similarly sized drones